Metro Tunnel: Project description

 The five new city stations are underground and will feature 230 m-long platforms, large concourses, and full-height platform-screen doors, a first for Melbourne.
 As part of the project, a new fleet of 65 High Capacity Metro Trains have been ordered to add further capacity to the network, the first of which entered service in 2020.
 These trains are the most advanced and highest capacity in Melbourne, and will run on the Metro Tunnel corridor as 7-car trains.
-They can be expanded to 10-car trains in the future with the new underground stations are long enough to accommodate the extended trains.
+They can be expanded to 10-car trains in the future with the new underground stations long enough to accommodate the extended trains.
 A new stabling and maintenance depot was built in Pakenham East to house the new fleet.

 Three of the new stations – Arden, Parkville, and Anzac – are cut-and-cover box designs, and involved digging down to build the station.
 The two CBD stations – State Library and Town Hall – are mined stations beneath Swanston Street, built using a unique "trinocular" construction method of three overlapping caverns dug by road headers and featuring high ceilings, an arched vault design and 19 m wide platforms.
 With the exception of Arden, all of the stations feature multiple entrances.
 Anzac features a direct tram-train interchange with a large wooden canopy, while Arden will anchor a major urban renewal project in Melbourne's inner north.
 The two CBD stations will feature large transit-oriented development and retail.